SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/07-renterd-config-s3-gen-keypair.png)

-Finally you will be asked if you would like to configure `renterd`'s advanced settings.
+Finally, you will be asked if you would like to configure `renterd`'s advanced settings.
 Type `no` and hit enter to exit the configuration wizard.

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/08-renterd-config-advanced-settings.png)